Richard Jones & Myles Davidson, Inviqa

 Innovation as the new norm

 Every publisher today is in the process of redefining the business and finding new opportunities to drive revenue.
 And where the industry is embracing change, it’s flourishing.
-It’s getting tricky to find publishers that don’t already have a successful reader revenue programme, for example, or that haven’t lowered their meters for free articles.
+As an example, it’s getting tricky to find news publishers that don’t already have a successful reader revenue programme (i.e. that don't already get readers to pay for content), or that haven’t lowered their meters for free articles.

-Many publishers, such as The New York Times, now get more revenue from readers than from advertising.
-And publishers are realising that it’s better to optimise for engagement rather than reach in today’s game of attention (not eyeballs), and quality (not quantity) of reach.
+Many news publishers such as The New York Times now get more revenue from readers than from advertising, and reader revenue has emerged as the right, sustainable business model.
+More widely publishers are realising that it’s better to optimise for engagement rather than reach in today’s game of attention (not eyeballs), and quality (not quantity) of reach, and it will be interesting to see wider range of publisher types begin to adopt reader revenue models over the coming years.

 More than ever, publishers are trying to incentivise people to come directly to their own domains as publishers turn their back on digital platforms such as Facebook.
 And they’re having some successes; Chartbeat data shows an uptick in direct mobile visits to publishers' sites and apps, versus from social platforms.